-Because there is no feasible and prudent avoidance alternative to using site 42SL419, in accordance with 23 CFR Section 774.3(c), UDOT may approve from the remaining alternatives that would use the site only the one that:
+As described in Section 26.6, there are no feasible and prudent avoidance alternatives to using two Section 4(f) properties: site 42SL419 with the avalanche mitigation sub-alternatives and the Alpenbock Loop and Grit Mill Climbing Opportunities with the Cog Rail Alternative.
+When there is no feasible and prudent avoidance alternative to using a Section 4(f) property, in accordance with 23 CFR Section 774.3(c), UDOT may approve from the remaining alternatives that would use the property only the alternative that:

 - 1. Causes the least overall harm in light of the statute's preservation purpose.
 The least overall harm is determined by balancing the following factors: - a.
 The ability to mitigate adverse impacts to each Section 4(f) property (including any measures that result in benefits to the property); - b.
 The relative severity of the remaining harm, after mitigation to the protected activities, attributes, or features that qualify each Section 4(f) property for protection; - c.
 The relative significance of each Section 4(f) property; - d.
 The views of the official(s) with jurisdiction over each Section 4(f) property; - e.
-The degree to which each alternative meets the purpose of and need for the project; - f.
-After reasonable mitigation, the magnitude of any adverse impacts to resources not protected by Section 4(f); and - g.
+The degree to which each alternative meets the purpose of and need for the project; - After reasonable mitigation, the magnitude of any adverse impacts to resources not protected by Section 4(f); and - g.
 Substantial differences in costs among alternatives. - 2.
 The alternative selected must include all possible planning, as defined in 23 CFR Section 774.17, to minimize harm to Section 4(f) property.